BenLangmead/bowtie2/MANUAL.markdown

-To rapidly narrow the number of possible alignments that must be considered, Bowtie 2 begins by extracting substrings ("seeds") from the read and its reverse complement and aligning them in an ungapped fashion with the help of the [FM Index].
+To rapidly narrow the number of possible alignments that must be considered, Bowtie 2 begins by extracting substrings ("seeds") from the read and its reverse complement and aligning them in an ungapped fashion with the help of the [FM Index][FM Index Paper].
 This is "multiseed alignment" and it is similar to what [Bowtie 1 does], except Bowtie 1 attempts to align the entire read this way.

 This initial step makes Bowtie 2 much faster than it would be without such a